Three years of reporting, funded by our readers — become a member now and help us prepare for 2025.

 This audio is created with AI assistance

-Saudi Arabia’s oil production hike plan may not break Russia’s petro-export-fueled economy, but escalations between Iran and Israel would be a gold rush for Moscow.
+Saudi Arabia’s planned oil production hike may not break Russia’s petro-export-fueled economy, but escalations between Israel and Iran could be a gold rush for Moscow.

 Since late 2022, the OPEC oil cartel, of which Russia is a member, has withheld oil production and exports to prevent a surplus in the market.
 But Russia and other members didn’t follow the restrictions which got under the skin of OPEC’s de facto leader, Saudi Arabia.